-Based on the Brazil nut nutrition facts, research has proven that including them in your diet can have the following benefits for your health:
+Based on the Brazil nut nutrition facts, research has suggested that including them in your diet may have the following benefits for your health:

-Brazil nuts contain selenium, which is a mineral that boosts the immune system, allowing it to fight off diseases more efficiently (16).
+Brazil nuts contain selenium, which is a mineral that supports the immune system, allowing it to fight off diseases more efficiently (16).